 4) Walking in Madagascar

-In addition to walking in the rainforest parks, there are a number of other national parks and reserves which are best appreciated on foot such as Isalo and Ankarana National Parks.
+In addition to walking in the rainforest parks, there are a number of other national parks and reserves which are best appreciated on foot.
+These include Isalo and Ankarana National Parks.
 Walks here can range from a 1-2 hour walk up to a serious full day hike.

 In the Southern Highlands, you have several villages which offer home stays.
-Many of which are in prime walking country and your local hosts can take you on walks in the surrounding country.
+Many of which are in prime walking country.
+Your local hosts can take you on walks in the surrounding country.
 You can visit local artisans making rope, weaving, pottery-making and farming.
 Finally there are some stunning mountainous areas in the Southern Highlands.
 They can provide 2-3 days of great mountain hiking, albeit staying in very modest accommodation.

 There are some pristine areas of rainforest such as the Masoala Peninsula.
-The rain-forests are difficult to access – so my ideal spots mention areas that can be easily incorporated into a 2 or 3 week trip.
+The rain-forests are difficult to access.
+My ideal spots mention areas that can be easily incorporated into a 2 or 3 week trip.

 Ideal spots: